jasongodev/osi4kjb-stripe-add-billing-address/README.md

 ### For whom is this script for?
 - For merchants whose Stripe accounts were registered in a country that requires the complete billing address of the customers.
 Stripe India accounts are an example of this.
-- For other regular Stripe accounts that needs the complete address for automation.
-For example, when Stripe is connected to Zapier or other webhooks that needs the address to be passed on the next workflow like automated shipping or conversion tracking.
+- For other regular Stripe accounts that need the complete address for automation.
+For example, when Stripe is connected to Zapier or other webhooks for automated shipping or conversion tracking.

 ### Why not Kajabi submit the complete address to Stripe?
-Addresses are considered personal identifiers and therefore certain jurisdictions like the EU have rules regarding sharing of information to third party processors.
-For most cases, addresses are not needed during payment authorizations.
+Addresses are considered personal identifiers and therefore certain jurisdictions like the EU have rules regarding the sharing of information with third-party processors.
+In most cases, addresses are not needed during payment authorizations.

-However, certain countries like India requires the complete address.
+However, certain countries like India require the complete address.
 You may say, why not Kajabi just include the address detail for Stripe India merchants?
-Well, the Stripe API does not have any way to tell which country the Stripe merchant belongs and so Kajabi does not have a way to know.
+Well, the Stripe API does not have any way to tell which country the Stripe merchant belongs so Kajabi does not have a way to know.

 ### What exactly does Stripe India want?
-- Offers with INR currency should be used by India-residents only.
+- Offers with INR currency should be used by Indian residents only.
 - Offers with INR currency may be used by non-India residents if their card's bank issuer allows for it.
 Still, may or may not be successful.
 - Offers with non-INR currency should be used by non-India residents only.
 - Residency is usually judged using the buyer's card origin and IP address.